 The periodic table below shows the most common forms of most of the elements.
 Where two ions are listed, both are observed but the top form is dominant.
 Notice that while most of the ions follow the trends we'd expect from electron configuration, there are exceptions.
 These can seem disturbing in a first run through chemistry, but each can be rationalized in terms of an interplay of competing factors that you will learn about as your study of chemistry becomes more sophisticated.

 In the atoms section I mentioned that the typical way an atom with more than an octet of electrons loses one (or more) is by coming into contact with one that has the opposite "need."
-For example, when sodium metal comes into contact with fluorine gas, the fluorine readily takes an electron from sodium, and both are left in an energetically favorable state.
-What results is an ion pair of neutral overall charge, Na+F-, or just NaF.
+For example, when sodium metal comes into contact with fluorine gas, the fluorine readily takes an electron from sodium, and both are left in a more energetically favorable state.
+What results is an ion pair with a neutral overall charge, Na+F-, or just NaF.

 Nature tends to neutralize charges, so ions of opposite charge tend to attract to make ionic compounds.
 Some examples are NaCl (table salt), KCl, CsF, and RbBr.
 Each is composed of a positive ion and a negative ion.